Beta's: Dark Lelouch3221, MateriaBlade, goku90504, Polegara.

 Draco held up what looked like an old gold coin.
 She didn't recognize the stamp on it.
 "If we can get outside of the wards boundaries, my emergency portkey to a family bolt hole.
 Contacting your brother is going to be on you but there's always an owl at the safe house.
 We won't be able to stay long, so from there we'll have to make our way to somewhere you think will be safe."

 After only a few moments she nodded.
 "In for a Knut…"

 "...in for a Galleon."
 Draco finished with a determined nod.

-For those of you interested in the story instead of my drivel, by all means leave a review telling me what you think of this chapter.
-I hope you all have enjoyed the read as much as I have writing it.
-As always, a big thank you to all the reviews and readers.
+Okay, Chapter Twenty-five revision is done.
+For those of you interested in the story instead of my drivel, by all means leave a review telling me what you think of this chapter, and then hit that 'Next' button.
+Enjoy the read.
+As always thank you to all reviews and readers.
 You are noticed and appreciated.
-For those with questions I will get to you when I can but I will eventually get to you, if you don't want spoilers, say so. lol.

 Fic Recommendation: The Power of the Press by Bobmin356